Ghost of a Chance (Homicide: Life on the Street): Cultural references

 "Ghost of a Chance" continues a common motif repeated throughout the first season of Crosetti discussing various conspiracy theories about the assassination of Abraham Lincoln, the 16th president of the United States.
 Crosetti said he believes the killing was arranged by the highest ranks of the Confederate States of America.
 Crosetti's fascination with the Lincoln assassination was based on Tom Fontana's real-life obsession with it.
 Throughout the episode, Lewis mournfully discussed the then-recent closing of Baltimore's Memorial Stadium.
 Fearing it will go to waste, Lewis wants to flood the stadium and turn it into an aquatic theme park.

 The song "Hazy Shade of Blue", by songwriter Tor Hyams, plays while the police raid several neighborhood homes in search of clues and leads in the Adena Watson murder case.
-The hymn "The Sweet By and By", written by S. Fillmore Bennett and Joseph P. Webster, plays during Watson's funeral in the final scene of the movie.
+The hymn "The Sweet By and By", written by S. Fillmore Bennett and Joseph P. Webster, plays during Watson's funeral in the final scene of the episode.
 Crosetti and Lewis sing the theme song to the children's show Casper the Friendly Ghost while making fun of Howard about dreaming of ghosts.